Programs in France

 - Support Services

 Students with physical or learning disabilities, should contact the Global Education Office to find out more about the specific services available.
-You can also check out the video below to learn more about the number of support services that are available to you at Rennes during your arrival as well as your semester long stay.

 Financing a study abroad program is one of the most important aspects to consider before applying.
 Please refer to the budget sheet below to review a detailed cost estimate for the program, which includes costs you are billed for through SUNY Plattsburgh, as well as those you must plan for, but pay directly, such as a flight and accommodation.
 Estimates are subject to change at any time.
 If you have questions about the estimate, please contact the Global Education Office.